 The Configuration tab is the home to all of your budget's core details.
 This tab is where you will customize your Categories and Groups, add your Accounts, record your Net Worth Categories, and hide unused Categories and Accounts.

-Select ※ to create a Non-reportable Category.
+- Select ※ to create a Non-reportable Category.
 A Non-reportable Category will not appear in any of the Reports (all Categories are shown in Category Reports).
+Use this for categories you never care/want to see in Reports.

 While possible, it is not advised to modify any Category or Account names after you've started logging Transactions.
 Monthly Amounts and Goal Amounts can be updated at any time and Categories and Groups can be rearranged whenver you like.
 New Categories and Groups can also be added at any point in time.